 The CAN interface can be configured to be active and thus to support normal CAN communication.
-Depending on the SPI register settings, the watchdog may be running in Window or Timeout mode.
+Depending on the SPI register settings, the watchdog may be running in Window or Timeout mode and the INH/VEXT output may be active.